-Off-campus rape crisis center or other victim support services On-campus resource advocate Institution faculty or staff Other resources specific to IHE, whether on- or off-campus. (fill in with appropriate #).
-How useful was (na ident?
-[DISPLAY THIS QUESTION ONLY FOR TH ame resource listed above) in helping you deal with OSE RESOURCES CHECKED BY THE STUDENT] Ver y usefulSomewhat UsefulNot a t all Useful sk Force proposes the following new question regarding services made available to the IHE ns to meet the specific requirements of the MA E's students: 3.
-Did any office, program, or individual inform (check all that apply) [drop down list of the re you about or refer you to the following resources esources listed above]?
-4. · cion, were you told where you could obtain local, erienced an incident that had a physical impact on YESNO 5. cion, were you told where you could obtain local, nation about your possible civil and criminal justice YESNO 6.
-Were you provided with information about a ny of the following (check all that apply)?
-Resources for protection from retaliationAccess to other school-based supportive Campu periodi sk Force notes that its model questions regard s Practices, as well as its model questions rega c updating by the IHE as the IHE modifies and se resources for students in the area of sexual arding Services Available to Students, will require supplements its prevention, reporting, and The Tas Non-Reporting sk Force proposes the following new question at of sexual misconduct: as to whether the student did not report an meone engaged in sexual misconduct towards u did not report? you while you have been enrolled at [UNIVERSITY] YES NO
+Office of Student ConductReligious leader/Office of Spiritual LifeOff-campus rape crisis center or other Residential Advisor (or Residence Life staff)Office of Equity/EEO/Office of Civil Rights victim support servicesInstitution faculty or staff On-campus resource advocateOther resources specific to IHE, whether on- or off-campus. fill in with appropriate #).
+How useful was (nadent?
+[DISPLAY THIS QUESTION ONLY FOR TH ame resource listed above) in helping you deal with OSE RESOURCES CHECKED BY THE STUDENT] Very usefulSomewhat Useful Not at all Useful sk Force proposes the following new question regarding services made available to the IHI ns to meet the specific requirements of the MA E's students: 3.
+Did any office, program, or individual inform (check all that apply) [drop down list of the r you about or refer you to the following resources esources listed above]?
+4. tion, were you told where you could obtain local, erienced an incident that had a physical impact on YESNO 5. tion, were you told where you could obtain local, nation about your possible civil and criminal justice YESNO 6.
+Were you provided with information about a any of the following (check all that apply)?
+Resources for protection from retalia Access to other school-based suppor

+The Task Force notes that its model questions regarding Student Knowledge and Familiarity With Campus Practices, as well as its model questions regarding Services Available to Students, will require periodic updating by the IHE as the IHE modifies and supplements its prevention, reporting, and response resources for students in the area of sexual misconduct.